wiemkefli/agmo-technical-assessment/evaluation.md

    - Where to fix: remove `backend/.env` from version control; rely on `backend/.env.example`.
    - Suggested fix: add `backend/.env` to `.gitignore` and rotate/regenerate `APP_KEY` on real deployments.

-3. **Applicant job board is “recommended” only**
+3. **Applicant job board hides already-applied jobs**
-   - Symptom: when authenticated as `applicant`, `/jobs` uses `GET /api/recommended-jobs` instead of `GET /api/jobs`.
+   - Symptom: `/jobs` hides jobs present in the applicant’s `/api/applied-jobs` list (`frontend/src/app/jobs/JobsClient.tsx`).
-   - Why it fails spec: the requirement is to browse all published jobs; recommendations exclude saved/applied jobs and can hide published listings.
+   - Why it fails spec: the requirement is to browse all published jobs; hiding already-applied jobs can hide published listings.
-   - Where to fix: `frontend/src/app/jobs/JobsClient.tsx` (endpoint selection).
+   - Where to fix: `frontend/src/app/jobs/JobsClient.tsx` (applied-job filtering and/or endpoint selection).
-   - Suggested fix: add an explicit “All jobs / Recommended” toggle, default to “All jobs”, and keep recommendations as an optional view.
+   - Suggested fix: add a “Hide applied jobs” toggle (default off to meet the spec) and keep the current behavior as an optional UX preference.

 ## 5) Nice-to-have improvements